hackerbayuniversity/Course/tasks/task-4/Solution.md

       )
     }

+    // Connect the Signup component to redux-form and connect it to the store.
     Signup = reduxForm({
       // a unique name for the form
       form: 'signup'
     })(Signup)

+    // Export the component
     export default Signup;
     ```
 * Import `Signup.js` to `App.js` so we can actually see it.